 5. The age of a man doesn’t matter when trying to conceive.

 Age matters for both men and women.
-A study in Nature found a direct link between paternal age and an increased risk of Autism and Schizophrenia, which experts say may be one of the factors in the rise of autism diagnosis in recent years.
+A study in Nature found a direct link between paternal age and an increased risk of Autism and Schizophrenia, which experts say may be one of the factors in the rise of autism diagnoses in recent years.
 The increase in medical problems with advancing male age is very small; the autism increase may be from 1 in 150 in the general population to 1 in 100 for men over 50.
 As women age, the chances of chromosomal abnormalities such as Down Syndrome increase.
 These abnormalities typically occur due to a decrease in the quality of the egg with aging.
 A 25-year-old woman has a 1/1000 chance of having a baby with Down Syndrome.
 The chance is 1/30 in a 44-year-old using her own eggs.

 6. If you’re healthy, fit, and look great, having a baby won’t be a problem.